-All other transcripts must be official, which means that the transcript must be received by Anoka Technical College in a sealed envelope.
+All other transcripts must be official, which means that the transcript must be received by Anoka Technical College in a sealed envelope or by an electronic means directly from the other school.
 If delivered in person, a transcript must be delivered unopened with the official seal intact.
-Student copies and faxed transcripts are not considered official.
+Student copies and faxed transcripts are not considered official